Walter E. Williams: Economic and political views

 Williams praised the views of Thomas DiLorenzo, and wrote a foreword to DiLorenzo's anti-Abraham Lincoln book, The Real Lincoln.
 Williams maintained that the American states are entitled to secede from the union if they wish, as the Confederate states attempted to do during the Civil War, and asserted that the Union's victory in the Civil War allowed the federal government "to run amok over states' rights, so much so that the protections of the Ninth and Tenth Amendments mean little or nothing today."

 In reaction to what he viewed as inappropriate racial sensitivity that he saw hurting blacks in higher education, Williams began in the 1970s to offer colleagues a "certificate of amnesty and pardon" to all white people for Western Civilization's sins against blacks – and "thus obliged them not to act like damn fools in their relationships with Americans of African ancestry."
 It is still offered to anyone.
 The certificate can be obtained at his website.

 Williams was opposed to the Federal Reserve System, arguing that central banks are dangerous.

 In his autobiography, Williams cited Frédéric Bastiat, Ludwig von Mises, Friedrich Hayek, and Milton Friedman as influences that led him to become a libertarian.
 Williams praised Ayn Rand's Capitalism: The Unknown Ideal as "one of the best defenses and explanations of capitalism one is likely to read."

 Aside from authoring his weekly columns, Williams was a frequent guest host for Rush Limbaugh's radio program when Limbaugh was away traveling.
 In 2009, Greg Ransom, a writer for the Ludwig von Mises Institute, ranked Williams as the third-most important "Hayekian" Public Intellectual in America, behind only Thomas Sowell and John Stossel.
 Reason called Williams "one of the country's leading libertarian voices."

 Personal life

 Beginning in 1973, Williams lived in Devon, Pennsylvania.
 He was married to Connie (née Taylor) from 1960 until her death in 2007.
-They had one daughter, Devon.
+They had one daughter.
 When he began teaching at George Mason University, he rented a cheap hotel room in Fairfax, Virginia, where he lived from Tuesdays through Thursdays around his teaching schedule.
 Williams was a cousin of Julius Erving, a professional basketball player with the Philadelphia 76ers.

 Williams served on the board of directors of Media General, parent company of the Richmond Times-Dispatch, from 2001 until his retirement from the board in 2011.
 He was also chairman of the company's audit committee.